 Internet of Things (IoT)

-IoT devices rely on a great variety of various protocols for communication.
-As they vary greatly regarding used protocols and processing capabilities, the network gateway enables it to function on the same network layer.
-This allows connecting IoT devices with cloud networks and user applications.
+IoT devices rely on a wide variety of protocols for communication.
+As they vary greatly regarding used protocols and processing capabilities, the network gateway enables them to function on the same network layer.
+This allows IoT devices to be connected to cloud networks and user applications.

 Cloud storage